spiicytuna/flame/README.md

 ## Description

 Flame is self-hosted startpage for your server.
-Its design is inspired (heavily) by [SUI](https://github.com/jeroenpardon/sui).
+This is a direct fork from [pawelmalak](https://github.com/pawelmalak/flame) with [secutity updates](https://github.com/spiicytuna/flame/commit/a8559b4e509e00e33f3947b5e9495c4e90759e6f) applied and built-in [healthcheck](https://github.com/spiicytuna/flame/commit/a02bf19f39a58c266825f0727e5ef21a7f953451) path (oh and not important but fun, heh, [updated mdi icons](https://github.com/spiicytuna/flame/commit/c9f11816d9c84379fac16dd589d178fae6cb81e4)).

 Flame is very easy to setup and use.
 With built-in editors, it allows you to setup your very own application hub in no time - no file editing necessary.

 ## Functionality
 - 📝 Create, update, delete your applications and bookmarks directly from the app using built-in GUI editors